Mad Stalker: Full Metal Forth: Release

 Mad Stalker: Full Metal Forth was first published by Family Soft for the Sharp X68000 in Japan on 14 January 1994, late into the commercial life span of the computer and a year after being discontinued in 1993 by Sharp Corporation with the last model launched, retailing for JP¥7,800.
 Since its initial release, the game has been ported to various platforms, with each one featuring several changes and additions compared to the original release, although the title was changed to Mad Stalker: Full Metal Force instead.
 In order to promote both the X68000 and FM Towns versions, a mini manga series with artwork by Tatsumi Minegishi was created and featured across various Japanese publications such as Micom BASIC Magazine.
 On 24 September 1994, Yonao composed an album titled Mad Stalker 2142 that was published by Polydor Records exclusively in Japan, with most of the songs featured being unique to this album, though some were used in the PlayStation remake three years later.
 On 18 December 2006, the original X68000 soundtrack was exclusively released by D4 Enterprise on their Project EGG service for download in MP3 format.
 The original X68000 version has since been re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service on 21 February 2004.

 In July 1994, Mad Stalker: Full Metal Forth was ported to the Fujitsu FM Towns home computer under the title Mad Stalker: Full Metal Force, featuring an arranged Redbook CD Audio soundtrack based upon the original FM chiptune background music, as well as redrawn visuals, among other changes but it follows the X68000 version closely.
 Like other titles released for the platform, this version can also be played on the FM Towns Marty.
-On 15 September 1994, the game received a substantially reprogrammed conversion by Kogado Studio for the PC Engine Arcade CD-ROM² and it was published by NEC Interchannel.
+On 15 September 1994, the game received a substantially reprogrammed conversion by Kogado Studio for the PC Engine Arcade CD-ROM² and was published by NEC Interchannel.
 This version of the game shares mostly the same visual design as with the FM Towns release but with the addition of several new features such as exclusive animated cutscenes, two additional characters that have their own strengths and weaknesses in single-player, as well as Redbook CD Audio.